Back to Event Overview

 ONLINE LEAD UP TALKS.

 In the lead up to VITAL, RAA will hold two online events to introduce the themes being explored and set the scene for the in person experience.
-Details below.
+Details below, registration available soon.

 THURSDAY AFTERNOON INFO - 19TH JUNE.